szeyee123/2404/README.md

     The frontend application will now be running at http://localhost:portnumberfrontend.

-5. Testing the Application
+5. Testing the Application <br>
     Once both the frontend and backend servers are running, open your browser and navigate to http://localhost:portnumberfrontend.
 You should see the frontend application connected to the backend API, which in turn is connected to the MySQL database.

-6. Common Issues and Troubleshooting
+6. Common Issues and Troubleshooting <br>
     MySQL Connection Issues: Double-check that your .env file is set up correctly with the right database credentials.

     Port Conflicts: If the ports 3000 or 5000 are already in use, you can change them in the respective configuration files (package.json for React and server.js or app.js for Express).